Marcel Vanthilt: Early life

+Career

 Arbeid Adelt!

-Marcel Vanthilt rose to fame with his group 'Arbeid Adelt!' (literally: "Labor ennobles"), formed in 1981.
+Vanthilt formed the group Arbeid Adelt! (literally: "Labor ennobles") in 1981.
 He provided vocals and played keyboard for the group, singing mainly in Dutch.
-They made 2 EPs ('Jonge Helden' and 'Le chagrin en Quatre-vingt') and scored minor hits with 'De Dag dat het zonlicht...' and 'Lekker Westers'.
-Despite the initial success, the group decided to split.
-One year later, they reformed, only to split again after releasing one single ('Stroom').
-The reason behind this was the discontent of the group with their record label, and also differing opinions between the group members about the future of the band.
-Vanthilt noted the following comment: "They saw us as a kind of clowns.
+They made 2 EPs ('Jonge Helden' and 'Le chagrin en Quatre-vingt'), De Dag dat het zonlicht... and Lekker Westers.
+The group decided to split.
+One year later, they reformed, only to split again after releasing one single because they were dissatisfied with their record label and the members disagreed about the future of the band.
+Vanthilt said: "They saw us as a kind of clowns.
 They refused to bring out the songs that were representative of what we were doing, and released "Stroom" en "Witte kom hie".
 Those were both good jokes, good for a laugh at the live gigs, but not good as a release two years after your last record."

-In 1991 the group got together again and got a deal from Virgin Records.
-This resulted in their first full CD, 'Des Duivels Oorkussen'.
-However, they were not able to break through commercially.
+In 1991 the group got together again and signed with Virgin Records.
+This resulted in their first full CD, Des Duivels Oorkussen, but it was unsuccessful commercially.

-In 1996 he also recorded the song "I Shoot Dikke Jo" with the Tuvan throat singing ensemble Huun-Huur-Tu.

 Other

-Vanthilt tried to gain musical fame with two other groups: "The Yéh-yéhs" and "Groep Z"(in 2004).
-Both stints were unsuccessful.
+Vanthilt formed two other groups, The Yéh-yéhs and Groep Z. Both were unsuccessful.

-He also designed the album cover of Clouseau's record En Dans (2001).

-Television career

-VPRO

-In the early 1980s Vanthilt worked for VPRO on Dutch television.
-One of the projects he worked on was the presentation of Big Fun in the Big Town (1986), a documentary about Hip hop music, credited for making the genre very popular in the Netherlands.
-It became available on DVD in 2012.

 MTV VJ

-From 1987 to 1990, Vanthilt lived in London.
-There he became a VJ for the new music station MTV Europe.
-His most famous programme there was "Cokes & Vanthilt", which he presented in co-operation with Ray Cokes.
+From 1987 to 1990, Vanthilt lived in London where he became a VJ for the new music station MTV Europe.
+His best-known programme was Cokes & Vanthilt, which he presented in co-operation with Ray Cokes.
 The two got together again on New Year's Eve 2008 for a one time show on Belgian network Canvas.

 United States

-From 1996 to 1998, Vanthilt moved to the United States, in pursuit of his wife.
-He tried to launch an acting career, but was ultimately unsuccessful.
-He can be seen as an extra in an episode of Friends (S3E17).
-After he divorced his wife, he returned to Belgium.
-He also wrote columns and was reporter for the magazine Panorama.
-He bundled his columns in a book, called Ha!Merika! and also adapted it to a theatre show.
+From 1996 to 1998, Vanthilt lived in the United States to find his wife.
+He tried to launch an acting career, but was unsuccessful.
+He divorced his wife and returned to Belgium.
+He also wrote columns for the magazine Panorama.
+He bundled his columns in a book, called Ha!Merika! and adapted it to a theatre show.